sebastian-struecker/simple-feature-toggles/docs/guide/getting-started.md

 - Make sure you have a running [Docker](https://www.docker.com/) environment.
 - Running [PostgreSQL](https://www.postgresql.org/) instance version 16 or higher.
 - Running Authentication provider, like [Keycloak](https://www.keycloak.org/).
     - Please check [Authorization Concept](./authorization-concept) for more information.

+## Decide which setup to use

+You can choose to use only the insta-toggles [service](#start-the-service), which requires you to manage feature toggles manually using the REST API.
+In addition, you can choose to use the provided [UI](#start-the-ui) to simplify feature toggle management.

-## Start Service
+## Start the service

 ::: code-group